davidbarrosodominguez-ops/parcheaAcceda2/docs/en/refactoring_opportunities.md

   - `app_config_path`: Path to the application's configuration directory.
   - `enrichment_file_path`: Path to the enrichment file.
   - `logo_file_path`: Path to the logo file.
+  - `app_log_paths`: A list of application log files to check.
+  - `scan_paths`: A list of directories to scan for disk usage.
 - This would allow a user to easily override these paths from the inventory or an extra variables file, making the role much more reusable.

 ## 3. Ansible Modules vs Shell Usage